DATA PROTECTION – Jersey overview

 Insofar as the monitoring consists of reviewing emails, location data, internet usage and the like, then such purposes and limits should be clearly explained to employees and policies assessed at regular intervals and following a data protection impact assessment.

-Employee data may often include sensitive personal information so additional consideration should be given to how and whether such data should be collected and the purposes for its collection.
+Employee data may often include sensitive personal information so additional consideration should be given to how and whether such data can be collected and the purposes for its collection.
 Employers should only use covert surveillance in extreme cases (such as collating evidence of dishonesty).
 Employers should also be mindful of the provisions of the Computer Misuse (Jersey) Law, 1995 (as amended), which sets out various offences relating to the use of computers.

 Can telephone calls be recorded?